 So far so good.
 I’ve got balance in my account which I’ve now withdrawn to my bank.
 And more money pending waiting for delivery confirmation.
 So it’s going well, and worth trying out.

 Lots of people have asked me about it, so here’s my guide to selling preloved clothes on Vinted.
-Mainly as a seller, but with some of what I’ve seen from my buyers too.
+Mainly as a seller, but with a little buying experience too.

 A guide to selling on Vinted

 1, Set up your account on Vinted

 Use my invite link and start selling, and I’ll get a voucher

 Set up your profile – you can add links in your bio, a photo, and check the account settings, and security.
 I worked through all the FAQs and settings.
 You verify your account via google, facebook etc. I didn’t originally set up my banking details, but to withdraw balance, you need to do that at some point.
 Here’s my Vinted profile.

 Postage – you can turn off any methods you don’t want to use.
 I’m not a Hermes fan (now called Evri) and for me it’s a 14 mile round trip to my 3 nearest Parcelshops.
 So selling 1 item doesn’t make it worth the trek to drop off.
 But I was recommended to keep Hermes, as many buyers like it because it’s cheaper than Royal Mail.
 So far the split has been 50/50 across Hermes vs Royal Mail chosen.